 For this list of the best Literary Agents in India, we’ve gone beyond just checking their websites and compiling all the information.
 Instead we reached out to every single one and interviewed almost all of them.
 We also spoke to quite a few authors about their experiences working with Literary agents in India.
 That way we got first-hand insight and understanding about who they are and what they do.

 The outcome of these interviews was a renewed respect for the agent community.
 I think literary agents in India work hard, are very passionate, and the good ones care deeply about their authors.
 They may vary in attitude and in their business models, but most seem to have an impressive work-ethic and come across as highly professional.
+However, this opinion is based on our interviews, email interaction & research.
+Many of our readers have also commented on this post and shared their real life experience with these agencies.
+Please review those too.
+And if you have personal experience with any agent, please feel free to share it as a comment.

 Given the size of our country, we have very few Lit.
 Agents.
 Further, most literary agents in India only work with English language manuscripts.
 While this is a pity, it is not a judgement of the agents.
 This is simply driven by the state of language publishing in India.
 Except for a handful of strong regional languages like Bengali, Tamil, Kannada & Marathi, the publishing scene for most other languages is pretty dismal.